What are Volunteer Officers?

 As well as receiving a certificate, you will have the chance to be nominated for an award at our Celebrates Awards.

 How can I become a Volunteer Officer?

 Elections take place in March each year for the forthcoming academic year; these are held alongside the elections for our Faculty Reps and Full-time Officers.

 Where positions are unelected, a by-election will be held early in the new academic year (usually October or November) to fill vacant positions.
 If you would like more information or are interesting in standing email email@example.com.

 All Volunteer Officers are invited to attend training before the start of term one in September.
 Those unable to attend or elected at a later date will be invited to attend an alternative session.

-As well as training, you’ll receive dedicated support from the Student Voice Coordinator, meeting monthly during term-time to discuss feedback, listen to any concerns and provide ongoing support should you need it.
+As well as training, you’ll receive dedicated support from the Campaigns and Democracy Coordinator, meeting monthly during term-time to discuss feedback, listen to any concerns and provide ongoing support should you need it.

-Similar to Academic and Institute Reps, you may also have the opportunity to attend regional and national conference to meet reps and officers from other institutions.
+You may also have the opportunity to attend regional and national conferences to meet reps and Officers from other institutions.